BlueBrain/nexus/src/main/product-page-src/README.md

 ## Development

 Anyone can edit this page without needing node or js configured, all you need is docker.
+You want to change some text or add an image? just clone me and make your changes using the steps below!

 ### With Docker